open-telemetry/opentelemetry-go/log/DESIGN.md

 Then `Record` could be a simple struct with only exported fields.
 The idea was that the SDK would implement the performance improvements instead of doing it in the API.
-This would allow having different optimisation strategies.
+This would allow having different optimization strategies.

 During the analysis[^4], it occurred that the main problem of this proposal is that the variadic slice passed to an interface method is always heap allocated.